api3dao/old-api3-docs/docs/next/reference/deployment-files/config-json.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2, 3]" />

 The `config.json` defines a single Airnode deployment.
-The deployment will have an [`airnodeId`](../protocols/request-response/airnode.md#airnodeid), master private key and a  [sponsor wallet](../protocols/request-response/sponsor-wallet.md), etc.).

 The file contents will be in the format show below as a single JSON object

 ```json
 {